immunomind/immunarch/README.md

 ## Introduction

 `immunarch` is an R package designed to analyse T-cell receptor (TCR) and B-cell receptor (BCR) repertoires, aimed at medical scientists and bioinformaticians.
 The mission of `immunarch` is to make immune sequencing data analysis as effortless as possible and help you focus on research instead of coding.
-Follow us on [Twitter](https://twitter.com/immunomind) for news and updates.

 ## Contact